|Getting to Bend

 Bikes For Your Tour

-Cog Wild offers an extensive list of rental bikes.
-Choose from our fleet or any bike shop in Bend’s rental fleet.
-The list is available here.
+Learn more about Cog’s rental bikes here.
 Please contact us ahead of time to make your reservation.
 Please note some bikes will include a pick-up/drop off fee for Cog Wild to go to the bike shop and get your bike.

 All rentals include a helmet, water bottle cage, gloves and a water bottle to keep.

 Shipping Your Bike